$1.3 million Barnegat Lighthouse renovation underway

-BARNEGAT LIGHTHOUSE — Barnegat Lighthouse, a bright beacon for mariners across the treacherous Barnegat Inlet since 1859, has been dark since March as it undergoes a $1.3 million facelift.
+BARNEGAT LIGHT — Barnegat Lighthouse, a bright beacon for mariners across the treacherous Barnegat Inlet since 1859, has been dark since March as it undergoes a $1.3 million facelift.

-On a recent hot and humid day, during the peak of tourist season, a nearly 170-foot-tall structure of scaffolding and black netting draped the lighthouse at the northern tip of Long Beach Island.
-Underneath, workers took care of re-grouting and re-mortaring the brick as part of the anticipated new look for Old Barney.
+On a recent hot and humid day, during the peak of the tourism season, a nearly 170-foot-tall structure of scaffolding and black netting surrounded the lighthouse at the northern tip of Long Beach Island.
+Underneath, workers re-grouted and re-mortared the brick as part of the lighthouse's anticipated new look.

 People are also reading…

-Four different crews have been working on the lighthouse consisting of a scaffolding crew, a strip and paint crew, a mason crew and metal workers.
+Four different crews have been working on the lighthouse: a scaffolding crew, a strip-and-paint crew, a mason crew and metal workers.

 Despite the busy summer tourist time, the work on the lighthouse had to be done now because of contractor availability.

-"Our main objective is getting the work done and if we need to take a historic or cultural asset offline for a time in order to make it more pleasant for the public, we're happy to do that," said Shawn LaTourette, Commissioner, New Jersey Department of Environmental Protection.
+"Our main objective is getting the work done, and if we need to take a historic or cultural asset offline for a time in order to make it more pleasant for the public, we're happy to do that," said Shawn LaTourette, commissioner of the New Jersey Department of Environmental Protection.
 "I think folks are generally patient with that kind of thing."

 The weather has largely cooperated with the work, although Forgione said a windy May caused a few issues.
 Workers do not go up the exterior when winds are above 22 mph sustained.
 Given the open location on the tip of the island, pop-up thunderstorms are always being monitored.